Quercus acerifolia: Foliage

-The tree sometimes reaches a height of 15 meters (50 feet).
+Maple-leaf Oak is often mistaken as a variant of other oak species due to its similar leaf shape and general appearance, but its subtle morphological and genetic traits distinguish it from other oaks.
 The venation of the leaves shows them to be technically pinnately five-lobed but with the two middle lobes larger than the other three.
-This makes the leaves appear palmately lobed at first glance, similar to many maple leaves.
+This makes the leaves appear palmately lobed at first glance, similar to those of the Norway maple tree (Acer platanoides).
+The leaves are broader and shorter than the typical Q. shumardii leaves.
 The epithet acerifolia means "maple-leaved."
+This medium-sized deciduous tree has distinctive fall coloration, with its leaves transitioning from green to vibrant shades of red.